Last updated on December 1, 2022 by Wandering our World

 They always focus on serving high-quality fresh products, but at an affordable price despite the quality on each plate.
 Expect passionate chefs and genuinely delicious food.

 We recommend: The Beef Tartare and Bone Marrow which is hand-cut beef with roasted bone marrow, along with grilled focaccia pairs and an arugula salad; The Wild Mushroom Pappardelle which is made up of foraged mushrooms with walnut parmesan gremolata and seasonal veggies; The West Coast Seafood Paella, which has a West Coast twist on this classic dish, with clams, chorizo, fresh local fish, mussels and spicy saffron risotto.
+If you love mussels, we recommend their Pei Mussels & Frites which is prepared with chorizo, tomato, fennel white wine broth, spicy matchstick frites.

 This restaurant resides in a 100-year-old building and is furnished with antiques from the time or custom-made creations.
 So every piece here has its own unique story, including the pinnacle 38 ft bar which has been handcrafted from reclaimed 120 year old Douglas Fir planks.
 It’s a dining experience you won’t forget, and it’s one of the most ambient restaurants in Gastown.